 NOTE: in other words, statistical units of the past are not considered as core data.
+See 6.4 for additional explanation of tracking the change of statistical units across time.

 Statistical Units should have a harmonised reference date, ideally 31/12/ of any given year.
 It is recommended for geospatial authorities or other authorities responsible for the definition of statistical units to provide them at the latest 3 months after this reference date to the public.